krisztianpinter/aws-lambda-concise-writeup/aws_lambda_concise_writeup.md

 Layers will also not bypass deployment size limitations.
 The combined package size, layers plus lambda, must be below the limit.

-Layers’ content will be placed in the /opt directory.
+Layers’ content will be placed in the `/opt` directory (note that Lambda runs on linux).
 If you include Python modules in a layer, place them in a subdirectory named `python`, because the Python in Lambda will look for modules in the `/opt/python` directory, but not in the `/opt` directory.

 # Versioning